-The customer will never know they are using a third-party solution, as the entire consumer dialogue is customised to match your branded guidelines.
+The customer will never know they are using a third-party solution, as the entire consumer dialogue is customized to match your branded guidelines.

 Once the package reaches the warehouse, all the information about the return is already registered in the system, and can be accessed in a second by scanning the barcode (or QR code) on the shipping label.
 All that is left to do is to check the item for damage and approve the return.
 Done.
 Simple, right?

-You can run the entire returns organisation from one place, and let each member access the information that is important to them.
+You can run the entire returns organization from one place, and let each member access the information that is important to them.

 It all starts with a digital return registration.